yds12/ulp/readme.md

     $ aux/view docs/current.ulp

-This is an example of AST:
+This is an example of an AST that you might see:

 ![AST](docs/ast.png)

 ## Roadmap

-Currently, the compiler is capable of parsing the program [`docs/current.ulp`](docs/current.ulp).
+Currently, the compiler is capable of parsing most programs not using the "match" construct, doing scope resolution for variables and functions and generating assembly for some of the AST nodes.

 Our plans for the next versions are:

 Version **0.0.x**: each merge to master should increase `x`.